Cleveland Metroparks Zoo: Reinberger Homestead

 Modeled after a traditional 19th-century sheep station, the Reinberger Homestead offers Zoo visitors a look into Australian home life.
 The area contains animatronics of a koala and kookaburra, who speak about the culture.

 Wallaby Walkabout and Boomerang Railway

 Designed to replicate the Australian outback, Wallaby Walkabout features winding paths that visitors share with kangaroos, Red-necked wallabies, and Common wallaroos during the months of April through October.
 The landscape includes vegetation intended to be consumed by the animals.
 Families can also take a train ride through the exhibit.
 In July 2007, the Zoo fell under scrutiny from PETA after a one-year-old kangaroo was struck and killed by the exhibit's "Boomerang Railway" train.
-In response, the Zoo quickly dismissed the employee who was operating the train, and installed a fence along the tracks to prevent future injuries from happening.
+In response, the Zoo quickly dismissed the employee who was operating the train and installed a fence along the tracks to prevent future injuries from happening.

 Yagga Tree

 The artificial, 55 foot tall Baobab known as the Yagga Tree is the star of Australian Adventure.
-It contains exhibits for a prehensile-tailed skink, a cane toad, and a sugar glider, as well as another animatronic, this time a crocodile named Wooly Bill.
+It once contained exhibits for small animals, as well as another animatronic, this time a crocodile named Wooly Bill.